devcon24/devcon-site-initializers/documentation/workshop/06-fragments/README.md

     _**Note**: a DevCon Header fragment has two variations in configuration: primary and secondary, for DevCon Main and DevCon Secondary Master pages._

-4. Redeploy Site Initializer module and synchronize changes.
+4. Redeploy the Site Initializer module and synchronize the changes.

 5. Navigate to Site Menu → Design → Fragments.
 Make sure fragments are created: